 Back to feminism.
 When highlighting our (that is, men and women alike) common humanity (as Steinem also does), we mostly speak of human rights.
 We make our cases in front of local courts and even the European Court of Human Rights, if necessary.
 This is a necessary albeit incomplete step, because changes are simply implemented in terms of law.

 At stake, however, is something more meaningful to us humans, and that is dignity.
-Highlighting (as in fighting) certain rights over others reflects more our prejudices rather than overcomes them.
+Highlighting (as in fighting) certain rights over others reflects more our prejudices, rather than overcoming them.
 Dignity begs for appreciation rather than combat.
 Dignity does not simply mean that humans pay back fellow humans what was intrinsically due to them in the first place.

 Within this understanding of feminism, correcting misconceptions about women is also correcting misconceptions about men.
 Feminism is more than making life fairer for women everywhere, as Steinem claims.
 It is not a question of what is there in gender equality for me, or for my sister or for my mother.
 It is a question of what is in it for all of us human beings.